menandmice/micetro_docs/guides/admin-manual/acl_groups.rst

 You can create add new groups at any time.
 With Micetro, you have the option to add either:

 * A Micetro group --- authenticated and managed through Micetro only
-* An AD group --- authenticated and managed through an external source, e.g., Active Directory
+* An external group --- authenticated and managed through an external source, e.g., Active Directory, LDAP, Okta, Entra ID, or RADIUS

 **To add a new Micetro group**: